Horsham District: History

 The new district was named Horsham, after its largest settlement.

 Governance

 Horsham District Council provides district-level services.
 County-level services are provided by West Sussex County Council.
-Much of the district is covered by civil parishes, which form a third tier of local government for their areas.
+All of the district is covered by civil parishes, which form a third tier of local government for their areas.

 In the parts of the district within the South Downs National Park, town planning is the responsibility of the South Downs National Park Authority.
 The district council appoints one of its councillors to serve on the 27-person National Park Authority.

 Political control

 The council has been under Liberal Democrat majority control since the 2023 election.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: